microsoft/msquic/docs/v1/SetContext.md

 SetContext function
 ======

-Sets the application context for the API handle.
+Sets the application context for the API object.

 # Syntax